preetisawant/cloud-foundry/domains.md

 You can upload an SSL certificate for a domain (shared or private).
 Click **Upload** in the table row corresponding to the domain to which the certificate is being added, select the file containing the certificate and the file containing the private key.

+Starting in CFEE v3.1.0, you can whitelist a bundle of client certificates along with the Certificate Authority (CA) certificates required to authenticate those client certificates.
+This provides customers a convenient way to create mutual Transport Layer Security (TLS) authentication, scoping the authentication to specific custom domains.
+This enables customers more granular control over client access to their Cloud Foundry applications.
+In the _Upload certificate_ dialog, click **Load leaf certificates**" to upload a file containing one or more client certificates.
+Click **Load certificate signing tree** to upload a file containing one or more CA certificates used to authenticate the client certificates.
+The list of whitelisted users will be shown below.
+{: important}

  ## Setting up a custom domain for app routes
  {: #custom-domains}